michaelpratt21/github-summary/README.md

-  --repos REPOS              Comma-separated list of repositories (owner/repo) --labels LABELS            Comma-separated list of GitHub labels to filter --usernames USERNAMES      Comma-separated list of GitHub usernames to filter --time-range RANGE         Time range to look back (e.g., 24h, 7d) --email EMAIL              Email address to send summary (can be repeated) --slack URL                Slack webhook URL (can be repeated)
+  --repos REPOS              Comma-separated list of repositories (owner/repo) --labels LABELS            Comma-separated list of GitHub labels to filter --usernames USERNAMES      Comma-separated list of GitHub usernames to filter --github-username USER     Your GitHub username (for PRs awaiting review & activity on your PRs) --time-range RANGE         Time range to look back (e.g., 24h, 7d) --email EMAIL              Email address to send summary (can be repeated) --slack URL                Slack webhook URL (can be repeated)